mbarylsk/oeis/README.md

  ![A303603 first 10^6 terms](/A303603/f_max_diff_pairs.png "First 10^6 terms")

+### A321221

+ * https://oeis.org/A321221 - Numbers of the form 6n-2 which are not a sum of two numbers that are the lesser of twin primes.
+ * Status: approved.

 ## Sequences under review

-### A321221

- * https://oeis.org/draft/A321221 - Numbers of the form 6n-2 which are not a sum of two numbers that are the lesser of twin primes
- * Status: under review.
+None.

 ## Recycled sequences